West Virginia Code

 (ix) An intermediate care facility for individuals with intellectual disabilities; and

 (x) Any other facility or provider required to participate in the West Virginia Clearance for Access: Registry and Employment Screening program as determined by the secretary by legislative rule.

-(6) "Direct access" means physical contact with a resident, member, beneficiary or client of a covered provider, or access to their property, personally identifiable information, protected health information or financial information.
+“Direct access” means physical contact with a resident, member, beneficiary or client, or access to their property, personally identifiable information, protected health information or financial information.

-(7) "Direct access personnel" means an individual who has direct access by virtue of ownership, employment, engagement or agreement with a covered provider or covered contractor.
+“Direct access personnel” means an individual who has direct access by virtue of ownership, employment, engagement or agreement with the department, a covered provider, or covered contractor.
 Direct access personnel does not include volunteers or students performing irregular or supervised functions or contractors performing repairs, deliveries, installations or similar services for the covered provider.
 The secretary shall determine by legislative rule whether the position in question involves direct access.

 (A) A conviction of any crime described in 42 U. S. C. §1320a-7(a); or

 (B) A conviction of any other crime specified by the secretary in rule, which shall include crimes against care-dependent or vulnerable individuals, crimes of violence, sexual offenses and financial crimes.